 For the rest of his Houston career, Stevenson remained a consistent threat in the Cougars’ offense.
 In 2019, he put up 52 receptions for 907 yards and nine more touchdowns.
 In 2020, the Cougars only played seven games due to cancellations.
 Stevenson also missed two with a leg injury.
 But he still managed to average four receptions, 60.2 yards, and one touchdown per game, while breaking the 100-yard mark twice.

 For his career, Stevenson totaled 147 catches for 2,233 yards and 22 touchdowns.
 He also contributed as a ball carrier and used his speed to rack up 26 attempts for 231 yards and two scores.
 Stevenson accepted an invite to the Senior Bowl.
-There, he’ll aim to reclaim his forward momentum after a senior season impacted by external factors.
+There, he sought out to reclaim his forward momentum after a senior season impacted by external factors, and displayed good route running in the process.

 Analyzing Marquez Stevenson’s 2021 NFL Draft profile

 The physical traits truly pop off screen with Marquez Stevenson.
-The Houston wide receiver has legitimate sub-4.4 speed and also has excellent burst into open space.
-He’s only 5-foot-10, 182, but he plays above his size well enough to compliment his speed.
+Stevenson only ran a 4.48 at his pro day, but the Houston wide receiver has legitimate sub-4.4 speed on tape.
+He also has excellent burst into open space.
+He’s only 5-foot-10, 180, but he plays above his size well enough to compliment his speed.
 He’s not D.K.
 Metcalf, but he has enough size and length to adequately compete in contested situations and contort for off-target throws.

 Stevenson is also a very fluid player, and he flashes the necessary lateral agility and twitch to be a good route runner.
 For now, he’s more of a seam buster and screen player with his speed.
 However, there are flashes where Stevenson can use his stocked potential energy to create displacement at his route stems.
 This is also apparent after the catch and on designed running plays, where Stevenson uses smooth mobility and good vision to earn more yards.